-For Off-Road use of the bike, there may be excessive wear of the links due to the contact with the chain guide shoe.
+For Off-Road use of the motorcycle, there may be excessive wear of the links due to the contact with the chain guide shoe.
 The friction could in fact cause chain overheating that would alter the heat treatment of the links making them particularly fragile.
 In extreme cases, the link failure is vertical and the transversal cracks start from the base of the link and then extend until they affect the seat of the pin.

-To inspect the final drive chain, follow the procedure below:
+To inspect the final drive chain stretch, follow the procedure below, using tool part no. 889450134 - Checking the chain wear.